 - Address: 2 Sanamchai Road, Grand Palace Subdistrict, Pranakorn District

 #2 Wat Arun (The Temple of Dawn)

-Next in the to do list of Bangkok Top Five Tourist Places is Wat Arun.
+Next, on the to-do list of Bangkok Top Five Tourist Places is Wat Arun.
 It’s absolutely stunning at sunset, particularly when lit up at night.
 The quietest time to visit, however, is early morning, before the crowds.
 Head into the ordination hall and you can admire a golden Buddha image and the detailed murals that decorate the walls.
 The design is very different to the other temples you see in Bangkok.

 - Opening Hours: 08:00 -17:30